ren-d/DX11-Scene/README.md

 # DirectX 11 Scene
 ### Project Plan
-To create a small Swiss inspired village with a lake surrounded by mountains.
-Including a sun that orbits the landscape and streetlamps about the village.
+To create a small scene with gerstner waves and a lighthouse, showcasing multiple lighting types, vertex manipulation, shadow mapping and a multitude of post processing shaders using DirectX11

 ## Coding Standards